dalelotts/angular-sortable-column/README.md

 bower install
 ```

-This will copy the angular-bootstrap-datetimepicker files into your components folder, along with its dependencies.
+This will copy the angular-sortable-column files into your components folder, along with its dependencies.

 Load the script files in your application:
 ```html